-You're so not alone if you're a parent who worries about what your child eats (or doesn't eat!), or how much time they spend on screens, or perhaps you wish they were more active or spent more time outdoors.
+You're so not alone if you worry about what your child eats (or doesn't eat!), or how much time they spend on screens, or perhaps you wish they were more active or spent more time outdoors.
 You may worry about their health as a result, or might be concerned about their weight.
 And sometimes it's all of the above with one problem contributing to the next!

 So how can you best help your kids improve their lifestyle choices?
-How can you encourage your child to be healthier, you might be wondering!
+How can you encourage your child to make good choices, you might be wondering!
 Firstly, on the subject of their weight, I honestly would say there probably isn't a way to bring attention to a child’s weight without making them self-conscious, potentially feeling shamed with a high risk of your reflections being anxiety provoking.
 Often kids put on weight temporarily and there really isn’t any cause for concern.
 There can be those growth spurts when they awkwardly grow out before growing up and then everything balances out!
 Yet if you believe your child’s weight truly is a concern, I equally urge you to be proactive.
-Childhood obesity rates have been rising at an alarming rate and it is a big health concern.
+A child being underweight can sometimes point to a deficiency that needs addressing.
+Childhood obesity rates have been rising at an alarming rate and it really is a big health concern.

 Conversations about over-use of screens and not getting enough exercise are probably a bit less risky but still always important to proceed with caution!
 Tact, diplomacy and sensitivity in those tricky conversations with our kids are just as important as it is with another adult in your life.
 I would argue even more important!

-Also read What every parent needs to know about kids and screens and navigating screen uses.
-Available to Village Members or in print in The Natural Parent Magazine.
+Also read What every parent needs to know about kids and screens and part II; navigating screen use.
+First published in The Natural Parent Magazine.

 "Going on those screens or eating unhealthy foods provide an escape from the stress of tensions in the family.
 The deeper problem is often the parent's (very understandable) struggle to keep those conversations calm and positive."